fug1t1ve/fug1t1ve.github.io/docs/_posts/2023-06-16-Blustealer.md

 ![](https://i.imgur.com/Xk3AqzT.png)

 Following the `sub_46869E` call, there are a few checks that are followed by the function `sub_46A085`.

 In `sub_46A085`:
 - `sub_468341` [function explained above](#L324) generates and returns the path "C:\windows".
 ![](https://i.imgur.com/Pe3Q6fK.png)
 - After few string concatenation and few other operations, string is modified into "C:\windows\Microsoft.NET\Framework\v4.0.30319".
 - This string is passed to the `rtcDir` function, which returns the string of file or directory name in the directory.
 - After a comparison, it performs the same set of instructions until the string concatenation, where it concatenates "\Microsoft.NET\Framework\v4.0.30319\AppLaunch.exe" this time, resulting in "C:\windows\Microsoft.NET\Framework\v4.0.30319\AppLaunch.exe".
-- The `sub_46A275` calls the function `sub_469578`, which has multiple DLL function calls
+- The `sub_46A275` calls the function `sub_469578`, which has multiple DLL function calls.
 - In `sub_469578`:
   - The `sub_462000` calls RtlMoveMemory, which copies the contents of a source memory block to a destination memory block.
-  - At start `sub_462000` function is called 2 times
+  - At start `sub_462000` function is called 2 times.
   ![](https://i.imgur.com/X2A3yJX.png)
-  - After string concatenation we get the path "C:\Windows\Microsoft.NET\Framework\v4.0.30319\AppLaunch.exe "
+  - After string concatenation we get the path "C:\Windows\Microsoft.NET\Framework\v4.0.30319\AppLaunch.exe ".
-  - The `sub_4625C8` calls `kernel32.CreateProcessA` with "C:\Windows\Microsoft.NET\Framework\v4.0.30319\AppLaunch.exe " as argument
+  - The `sub_4625C8` calls `kernel32.CreateProcessA` with "C:\Windows\Microsoft.NET\Framework\v4.0.30319\AppLaunch.exe " as argument.
-  - The `sub_462614` calls `kernel32.GetThreadContext` with the applaunch path mentioned above as argument
+  - The `sub_462614` calls `kernel32.GetThreadContext` with the applaunch path mentioned above as argument.
   ![](https://i.imgur.com/wsr9lKI.png)
-  - The `sub_4626A4` calls `kernel32.VirtualAllocEx` with 0x41c as hProcess
+  - The `sub_4626A4` calls `kernel32.VirtualAllocEx` with 0x41c as hProcess.
-  - The `sub_46265C` calls `kernel32.VirtualAlloc` and allocates a virtual memory of size 0x66000
+  - The `sub_46265C` calls `kernel32.VirtualAlloc` and allocates a virtual memory of size 0x66000.
-  - MZ headers are copied to addr 0x42E0000 using `sub_462000`
+  - MZ headers are copied to addr 0x42E0000 using `sub_462000`.
   - There are 2 loops in the function
   - 1st loop copies:
     - .text section to the address 0x042E0000 + X
     - .sdata at 0x4340000
     - .rsrc to the address 0x04342000
     - .reloc at 0x04344000
-  - 2nd loop modifies few bytes in the memory 0x42E0000
+  - 2nd loop modifies few bytes in the memory 0x42E0000.
-  - The function then copies the 0x042E0000 to the virtual memory and calls `kernel32.SetThreadContext` and then the thread is resumed
+  - The function then copies the 0x042E0000 to the virtual memory and calls `kernel32.SetThreadContext` and then the thread is resumed.
-  - The address 0x042E0000 stores a PE file
+  - The address 0x042E0000 stores a PE file.

 # Part-7: Stealer